facebookresearch/hydra/website/docs/tutorial/3_config_groups.md

 {}
 ```

-But you can now choose which database snippet to merge in from the command line:
+But you can now choose which database snippet to merge into the `cfg` from the command line:
 ```yaml
 $ python my_app.py db=mysql
 db: